-- The medication must be taken as prescribed to be effective. - Generally, you need to take the medication for 6-8 weeks to determine if it is working.

-- Not all antidepressants work the same for everyone.
+- The medication must be taken as prescribed to be effective. - Generally, you need to take the medication for 6-8 weeks to determine if it is working. - Not all antidepressants work the same for everyone.
 If after trying one for the recommended time you don't receive relief, a second (and sometimes a third) medication might need to be tried. - The length of time you need to take the medication varies from individual to individual.
 Discontinuing too soon can lead to relapse of your depression.

-You will need to speak with your doctor about what to expect. - Side effects of antidepressants can be minimized by adjusting doses or trying a different medication. - You need to notify your healthcare professional about whether or not the medication is helping to improve your depression.
+You will need to speak with your doctor about what to expect.

+- Side effects of antidepressants can be minimized by adjusting doses or trying a different medication. - It's critical to keep your physician informed on whether or not the medication prescribed is helping to improve your depression.

 "The last thing I wanted to do was add another pill to all the ones I already take.
 Then I tried one and it didn't do anything for me which was frustrating.
 But I stuck with it and tried a second type and as good as I feel now, I am glad I hung in there."

 Ron C., Philadelphia, PA